it-bens/shopware-code-based-plugin-configuration/README.md

 ## How can add this package in a Shopware plugin?

-First, the package has to be installed via composer:
+First, the package has to be installed via composer from [packagist](https://packagist.org/packages/it-bens/shopware-code-based-plugin-configuration):

 ```bash
 composer require it-bens/shopware-code-based-plugin-configuration